section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 \end{bmatrix}$

 Where M is given as:

 $M=min(5/0.5,30/1.5,45/0.5)=10$

 As we can see, there's no negative value in the $Z^{th}$ row, and thus the solution is optimal.
 This is the *Simplex Algorithm*

-### Python Implementation of Simplex Algorithm
+### Python implementation of the Simplex Algorithm
-Now we can run the above two examples in python and see if we get the same output.

-We will work through how we create our input arrays from the first problem  and then the second problem will one will follow.
+Now we can run the above two examples in Python and see if we get the same output.We will walk through how we create our input arrays from the first problem and then the second problem one will follow.

 #### Case 1.